Chauvin gets 22 1/2 years in prison for George Floyd's death - News Break

 With Chauvin’s sentencing, the Floyd family and Black America witnessed something of a rarity: In the small number of instances in which officers accused of brutality or other misconduct against Black people have gone to trial, the list of acquittals and mistrials is longer than the list of sentencings after conviction.

-“That’s why the world has watched this trial, because it is a rare occurrence,” said Arizona-based civil rights attorney Benjamin Taylor.
+“That’s why the world has watched this trial, because it is a rare occurrence,” said Arizona-based civil rights attorney Benjamin Taylor, who has represented victims of police brutality.
+“Everybody knows that this doesn’t happen every day.”

 Chauvin has been held since his conviction at the state's maximum-security prison in Oak Park Heights, where he has been kept in a cell by himself for his own protection, his meals brought to him.

 The three other officers involved in Floyd's arrest are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.
-They will also stand trial with Chauvin on the federal charges.
+They will also stand trial with Floyd on the federal civil rights charges.
 No date has been set for that trial.

-Associated Press writers Aaron Morrison, Stephen Groves, Tammy Webber, and Angie Wang and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.
+Associated Press writers Aaron Morrison, Stephen Groves, Tammy Webber and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd